 Sixty-five per cent of local public safety services are provided by local police departments in Virginia.
 HB599 strives to equalize state funding between cities, counties and towns with police departments and localities in which the sheriff provides law enforcement.
 While state funding increased in the 2018-2020 biennium budget, there are still significant shortfalls between state funding for police departments and sheriffs.

 Localities should not continue to bear a disproportionate share of jail costs given the State’s mandate to share responsibility for local jail operations.

 The court system continues to be underfunded by the Commonwealth placing additional fiscal burdens on localities to provide critical judicial functions.
-Last year, the City joined other Northern Virginia localities in subsidizing the salaries of court clerks; the State should allocate sufficient resources to pay competitive salaries to its employees in this region.
+The City joined other Northern Virginia localities in subsidizing the salaries of court clerks; the State should allocate sufficient resources to pay competitive salaries to its employees in this region.

 The City of Fairfax also supports raising the pay differential for the general registrar consistent with the other constitutional officers.
 While the Code of Virginia stipulates that 100% of the salary for the registrar should be paid by the state, currently the city is assuming 52% of the salary of our registrar.

 STEP-VA System Transformation, Excellence and Performance in Virginia